enchant97/my-distro/README.md

-# enchant97s custom arch distro
+# My Distro
-This distro is intended for my personal use, however should include common installed programs and themes so anyone can really use it.
+A distro made by me (Leo Spratt).
+Built specifically for my personal use, although anyone can really use it either for their own install or just for learning.

 > Use this project at your own risk!

 ## Info
-- Live environment creds are: live:live, root has no password
+- Live environment creds are: live:live
-- This repo uses git submodules
+- Gnome desktop environment
-- Includes both xfce & i3
+- Uses Arch
 - All temp files (apart from built isos) are stored in /tmp/custom-arch-build

 ## Creating ISO